 Hotel revenue management requires big data to drive growth.
-While once a challenge, data collection and sharing technology have advanced to make revenue management more feasible.
+Once a challenge, data collection and sharing technology have advanced to make revenue management more feasible.
 Beyond hotel rooms, revenue management extends to other revenue generators.
 For example, these include reservations for hotel restaurants, spas, golf courses, and meeting rooms.
-Clearly, hotels benefit from understanding the travel patterns of their targeted audiences.
+Clearly, you can benefit from understanding the travel patterns of your targeted audience.
 Naturally, hotels exploit the information they obtain to forecast property expenditures and to adjust prices.
-In sum, revenue per available room is an important data point to help optimize your hotel revenues.
+In summary, revenue per available room is an important data point to help optimize your hotel revenues.

 How to Calculate RevPAR